• Book Appointment

 • Wear a Mouthguard for Sports: If you play any contact sports (even non-contact sports where there’s a risk of impact), a custom-fitted mouthguard is essential.
 It protects not only your braces but also your teeth, lips, and gums from injury.
 Greenwoods Dental can help you get a comfortable, effective mouthguard.

-• Maintain Excellent Oral Hygiene: While not directly preventing bracket detachment, good hygiene prevents cavities and gum issues that could complicate your orthodontic treatment.
+• Maintain Oral Hygiene: While not directly preventing bracket detachment, good hygiene prevents cavities and gum issues that could complicate your orthodontic treatment.
 Use a soft-bristled toothbrush, brush thoroughly after every meal, and use interdental brushes or water flossers to clean around your brackets and wires.

 • Be Gentle with Your Braces: When brushing, flossing, or using orthodontic tools, be gentle around your brackets and wires.